Importance of Website Navigation

 If you don’t have access to conversion assist reports, you can use the Google Analytics ‘Visitor’s Flow Report’ to help inform your decisions.
 The difference between the two, is that this report doesn’t separate traffic into standard visitors and customers.
 However, it can graphically demonstrate how people use your site including the path they follow from the original source to each page they visit until they exit.
 This feature can be found under the content menu in your Google Analytics reporting account.

-Now we’ve established the importance of website navigation and the methods to help you decide on navigation items, let’s look at website navigation best practices to ensure a positive browsing experience for your customers.
+Now we’ve established the importance of website navigation and the methods to help you decide on navigation items, let’s look at some website navigation best practices to ensure a positive browsing experience for your customers.

 Ensure Navigation is Easily Found